Ailinnastar/CSE15L/report5.md

 bash bash.sh read.txt
 ```

-### Description of What to Edit to Fix the Bug:
+### Description of What to Edit to Fix the Bug: ###

-Upon reviewing the `ReadLine.java` code, looking in to the `read.txt` and the output, I realised that I did not really understand how does `.readLine()` works when called everytime, which caused the skipping line and the null output in the outcome.
-I made a variable for the `.readline()` so that the line can be stored in to the variable without moving to the next one when i want the line.
-Furthermore, I found that the incrementation for the number was not accurate, it stays the same untill the program exit the loop.
-Meanwhile I moved the incrementation inside the loop instead of outside the loop.
+Upon reviewing the ReadLine.java, looking into the read.txt and the output, I realized that I did not understand how `.readLine()` works when called every time, which caused the line skipping and the null output in the outcome.
+I made a variable for the `.readLine()` so that the line can be stored into the variable without moving to the next one when I want the line.
+Furthermore, I found that the line number incrementation was not accurate, as it stayed the same until the program exited the loop.
+Meanwhile, I moved the incrementation inside the loop instead of outside.

 What did I do to fix the bug:

-- store the line in to a variable for future use
+- Store the line into a variable for future use
 ```
 line = reader.readLine()
 ```
-- put the incremetation inside the loop
+- Put the incrementation inside the loop

 **Fixed `ReadLile.java`:**